amaaykts/ClickGridView/README.md

-# ClickGridView
+# Clicking on the button in the GridView
-Clicking on the button in the GridView
+To perform this feature, we create your Adapter